alyhesham/Classification-of-arabic-handwritten-characters/README.md

 # Classification-of-arabic-handwritten-characters

-This is simple client-server application for classifying the ahcd1 dataset found on kaggle it uses a neural network implemented from scratch to classify the images
+This is simple client-server application for classifying the ahcd1 dataset found on kaggle it uses a neural network implemented from scratch to classify the images.
+The store.pckl file has the weights of the neural network after training with the training data instead of traing every time to test a new image.

 steps to run: